sdv-dev/SDV/docs/user_guides/single_table/custom_constraints.rst

 Can I apply the same function to multiple columns?
 --------------------------------------------------

-Say we want ``age`` and ``age_when_joined`` to be both even.
+Say we want ``annual_bonus`` and ``salary`` to be both composed of the base unit.
 Rather than defining two constraints, or editing the code of our functions for each new column that we want to constraint, we provide another style of writing functions such that the function should accept a column data as input.

 The ``transform`` function takes ``column_data`` as input and returns the transformed column.

 .. ipython:: python
     :okwarning:

     def transform(column_data):
+        base = 150
-        return column_data / 2
+        return column_data / base

 Similarly we defined ``reverse_transform`` and ``is_valid`` in a way that it operates on the data of a single column.